swomics/simuPOP-LD/README.md

 # simuPOP-LD

-This code is not designed to be re-usable.
-It is shown here for methodological transparency.
+This code is not supposed to be usable.
+It is uploaded for methods transparency.

 ## In brief: